plaethos09/Devops_Answers/jenkins_new.md

 }
 ```

+### 20. Describe Jenkins Pipeline Shared Libraries and their significance.
-### 20.Jenkins Pipeline Shared Libraries and their significance:
+### Jenkins Pipeline Shared Libraries and their significance:
 Creating a shared library in Jenkins for common functionalities:
 ```groovy
 // Shared library function to handle common steps